petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/api-query-parameters.md

 ## Page and Page Size Parameters

-Use these parameter to specify which subset of items to return.
+Use these parameters to specify which subset of items to return.
 The `page` parameter specifies which page to return out of all the pages available.
 The `pageSize` parameter specifies how many items you want per page.
 For example, query the countries API for a `pageSize=10` and `page=22` (i.e. the 22nd page of items).

 ### REST API Example